-- 3.7.6 Alternative energy systems shall be permitted in accordance with all federal and provincial requirements and Policy B.3.7.4 a). - 3.7.7 Alternative energy systems may be subject to studies to demonstrate to the satisfaction of the City how the potential adverse impacts, such as noise, dust, vibration, air quality, and water quality and quantity shall be mitigated.
+3.7.5 Alternative energy systems shall be permitted in accordance with all federal and provincial requirements and Policy B.3.7.4 a).

+- 3.7.6 Alternative energy systems may be subject to studies to demonstrate to the satisfaction of the City how the potential adverse impacts, such as noise, dust, vibration, air quality, and water quality and quantity shall be mitigated. - 3.7.7 Renewable energy undertakings are exempted from Planning Act, R.S.O., 1990 c.
+P.13 approvals in accordance with Schedule K of the Green Energy and Green Economy Act, 2009.
+These undertakings shall be subject to the Green Energy and Green Economy Act, 2009 and other provincial approvals.